Banno Marketing FAQ

 Digital banking ads

-Dynamic ads are served to users related to their interactions within the site, keeping relevant content in front of each user.
+Dynamic ads are served to end users related to their interactions within the site, keeping relevant content in front of each end user.
 Ads are weighted based on recent interactions, with the most heavily weighted ads being served from campaigns related to most recently visited pages, followed by ads from other relevant campaigns, followed by ads from campaigns for products or pages users have not yet interacted with.

-Where will the ads be displayed to my users?
+Where will the ads be displayed to my end users?
 Can we customize ad placement or otherwise change where the ads are shown inside digital banking or throughout our website?

 Ad placement and customization differs for digital banking and websites.